ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ## Compatibility Mode

-WARN:**Note:** Compatibility Mode is enabeld by deafult for sites upgrading from ExpressionEngine versions less than ExpressionEngine 7.
+WARN:**Note:** Compatibility Mode is enabeld by deafult for sites upgraded from older ExpressionEngine versions.

-ExpressionEngine 7+ store files in the database differently then previous versions (using `{file:XX:url}` format instead of `{filedir_X}filename.ext`).
-This allows ExpressionEngine to perform more operations, such as storing files in subfolders, moving files to different locations, and collecting file usage data.
+ExpressionEngine 7+ stores files in the database differently then previous versions (using `{file:XX:url}` format instead of `{filedir_X}filename.ext`).
+This enables ExpressionEngine to provide a more powerful overall experience with files, such as storing files in subfolders, moving files to different locations, and collecting file usage data.

 ExpressionEngine will still parse the `{filedir_X}` tags in templates or channel entries.
 However, third-party add-ons that parse file data on their own may not be compatiblie with the `{file:XX:url}` syntax causing issues.
-In order to prevent a bad user experience, users can enable Compatbility Mode for the sites that are upgrading from ExpressionEngine 6 or earlier versions.
-If you know all installed add-ons are compatible with the new file format, you may disable Compatibility Mode from the [Content & Design settings](/control-panel/settings/content-design.md#run-file-manager-in-compatibility-mode).
+In order to prevent a bad user experience, users can enable Compatbility Mode for the sites that are upgraded from earlier versions.
+If you know all installed add-ons are compatible with the new file format, you can run the Update Files Usage (found in Tools-> Utilities-> Update Files Usage) and then disable Compatibility Mode from the [Content & Design settings](/control-panel/settings/content-design.md#run-file-manager-in-compatibility-mode).